domgor11/ML_IBD_Metabolic_Subtypes_Discovery/README.md

 3.  **Download Raw Data:**
     * The raw serum metabolomics data was obtained from the Integrative Human Microbiome Project (iHMP/IBDMDB) dataset.
-    * Add `metadata.tsv` and `mtb.tsv` files to the `/raw_data` directory
+    * Add `metadata.tsv` and `mtb.tsv` files to the `raw_data/` directory

 4.  **Run the Notebooks:**
-    The analysis workflow is organized into Jupyter notebooks.
+    The analysis workflow is organized into Jupyter notebooks in the `notebooks/` directory.
 Please run them in sequential order:
     * `1_mtb_preprocessing.ipynb`
     * `2_daa_analysis.ipynb`
     * `3_boruta_feature_reduction.ipynb`